Rooted Resistance logo, a fist through a kettlebell with the text 'Rooted Resistance' on the bell. Below the hand are roots reaching down.

 Meet Roc 👋🏾

 Roc Rochon, Ph.
 D. is an interdisciplinary scholar, educator, and the founder of Rooted Resistance: a grassroots project that reimagines physical activity for Black/African diasporic queer and trans people in the United States.
 Rochon’s orientation toward Black queer and trans liberatory bodywork is borne out of the necessity to tend to Black life.
-They are a co-editor and author of Deconstructing the Fitness Industrial Complex: How to Resist, Disrupt, and Reclaim What It Means to be Fit in American Culture.
+They are a co-editor and author of the anthology Deconstructing the Fitness Industrial Complex: How to Resist, Disrupt, and Reclaim What It Means to be Fit in American Culture (2023).
+Roc is certified in Inclusive Kettlebell Foundations.
 Their cultural and scholarly work has received grants from the Trans Justice Funding Project, the Campaign for Southern Equality, the Spencer Foundation and the Social Sciences & Humanities Research Council (SSRHC).

 Roc’s elders migrated from Louisiana to Connecticut, where they grew up.
 As a visitor to the Pacific Northwest, they maintain a day job as an Assistant Professor and Program Coordinator of the Sport Leadership & Management undergraduate studies program at Pacific University.